 Both HP and Canon make a wide range of printers.
 Canon focuses more on photo printing, while HP focuses more on general-purpose office and personal printers.
 Canon laser models usually perform better and cost less.
 However, those with a large print load might want to consider HP, as it makes laser models with a refillable toner tank, similar to supertank inkjet printers.
 See our recommendations for the best HP printers here.

 Compared to other brands, Canon is arguably the best for photo printing.
-Their inkjet printers tend to have better color page yield, making them more cost-effective for printing photos.
+Their inkjet printers tend to have a better color page yield, making them more cost-effective for printing photos.
 Also, their photo printing quality is usually better, as even the most basic budget option can print good-looking photos.
-Compared to Brother or Epson, Canon has a lot more options in the budget range.
-However, if you mainly print in black, it's better to go with one of their laser printers, as their inkjet printers tend to have lower black page yield than other brands.
+Compared to Brother or Epson, Canon has more options in the budget range.
+However, if you mainly print in black, it's better to go with one of their laser models, as their inkjet printers tend to have a lower black page yield than other brands.

 Canon's printer lineup is large and diverse, ranging from consumer-level all-in-ones to large enterprise-grade printers.
-This list isn't exhaustive and contains only printers that are available to general consumers.
+This list isn't exhaustive and only contains printers available to general consumers.

-Canon is one of the top companies when it comes to printers, and also one of the best if not the best for photo printing, which isn't surprising given their long history in photography.
-They have a large selection of printers at all price points, so you should be able to find exactly what you need with ease.
-For other options, check out our recommendations for the best photo printers, the best home printers, and the best all-in-one printers.
+Canon is one of the top companies when it comes to printers.
+They're also one of the best, if not the best, for photo printing; this isn't surprising, given their long history in photography.
+They have a large selection of printers at all price points, so you can easily find what you need.